 Credit may be granted to students who have participated in the Advanced Placement (AP) program.
-Credit awarded is based on AP score(s) earned and submission of official AP score report(s) to the Records & Registration Office for evaluation.
+Credit awarded is based on AP score(s) earned and submission of official AP score report(s) to the Records and Registration Office for evaluation.
 AP credit is recorded on a student transcript after six credit hours or more have been earned in 100 level or higher courses at RVC.
-English (ENG) and Math (MTH) credits will be added to a student transcript prior to earning six credits for students currently enrolled in RVC credit classes.
-To obtain more information about AP, see www.collegeboard.com/ap and www.rockvalleycollege. edu/ap or contact the Testing Center at (815) 921-2380.
+English (ENG) and Math (MTH) credits will be added to a student transcript prior to earning six (6) credits for students currently enrolled in RVC credit classes.

+To obtain more information about AP, see: APCentral.CollegeBoard.com and RockValleyCollege.edu/AP or contact the Testing Center at (815) 921-2380.
 Students who have participated in the AP program should also consider credit earning opportunities available through the College Level Examination Program (CLEP).